 Flood insurance typically requires an insurance agent, so make sure you call your chosen company as soon as you make the decision to protect your home.
 It is never easy to deal with flood damage, but knowing that your belongings and property can be saved will provide peace of mind should you be forced to evacuate or be faced with thousands in damage.

 If a disaster has struck your home, whether you have flood insurance or not, please call SM Absolute!
 We want to make sure that your home is perfectly safe to return to and will not harm your family in any way.
-That means that we remove any standing water, and we would be happy to inspect your home for mold.
+That means that we remove any standing water.
 If we find any, we can take care of that too.
 For those of you with flood insurance, we would be happy to reach out to your insurance company and negotiate a rate with them.
 That means that you can call us as soon as you see the damage and get our team in there in no time to repair the problems.

 We proudly serve San Diego and the surrounding areas when it comes to restoring homes and property when they have been damaged!
-When you are in need of fire damage restoration, water damage restoration, or mold remediation, please reach out to us today!
+When you are in need of fire damage restoration or water damage restoration, please reach out to us today!